-- Quickdash: Review the grapheme/pictophone flashcards learned so far, cycling through the front and back at increasing speed.
-Children shout out the sound for each letter shown (i.e. /s/) and the name for each pictophone shown (i.e. Seal with a Wheel). - ↓ Review the 4 letters learned this step modeling letter formation with children air-writing or tracing on a friend's back.
+- ↓ Quickdash: Review the grapheme/pictophone flashcards learned so far, cycling through the front and back at increasing speed.
+Children shout out the phoneme for each grapheme shown (i.e. /s/) and the name for each pictophone shown (i.e. Seal with a Wheel). - Review the 4 graphemes learned this week modelling letter formation with children airwriting or tracing on a friend's back.

-↓ "Today we are going to learn something new about our first letter, the letter .
-Some letters are a bit tricky, and represent more than one sound.
+Today we are going to learn something new about our first grapheme, the letter .
+Some graphemes are a bit tricky, and represent more than one sound.
 The letter usually represents the /s/ sound, but sometimes it has a bit of a buzz to it, making more of a /z/ sound.
-Can you practice your buzz?
+Can you practise your buzz?
 Good!
-Now listen to these two words - which one has the /z/ sound?"
+Now listen to these two words which one has the /z/ sound?"
 Write "sat" and "as" on the board.
 Say the words out loud.
 Ask the children to identify the /z/ sound.
 Decode them together using sound buttons.

-- Games: Pick one or two of the games from this step to repeat, using the sounds of the step (Sound Pops, Sound Jump, Sound Spy, Sound Shout). - Lift and Rub: Ask the group to stand up and lift their left arms in the air.
+- Games: Pick one or two of the games from this week to repeat, using the phonemes of the week (Sound Pops, Sound Jump, Sound Spy, Sound Shout). - Lift and Rub: Ask the group to stand up and lift their left arms in the air.
 (Turn around to face in the same direction as you model this.)
 Then ask them to rub their right side with their right arm.
 Ask them to "lift your left" or "rub your right", with them following suit.
 Once they are confident with that, reduce it to just "left" and "right" as the two commands.
 Start to give them a sequence like "left-right-left-right-left-left..." slowly speeding up as they get better, for fun.
-Repeat this through the early stages of Phase 2 and keep emphasizing the left-to-right direction of word scanning.
+Repeat this through the early stages of Phase 2 and keep emphasising the left-to-right direction of word scanning.

-- Mini Whiteboard Work: Call out the sounds learned so far (/s/ /a/ /t/ /p/) for children to write the corresponding letter on their whiteboards. - ‡ Extension Activities: Nature Letters.
+- Mini Whiteboard Work: Call out the phonemes learned so far (/s/ /a/ /t/ /p/) for children to write the corresponding grapheme on their whiteboards. - L Extension Activities: Nature Letters.

 Lift and Rub helps children build a sense of left and right.
 It is essential that the children start to scan the words naturally from left to right.
-Always emphasize this when modeling decoding and blending on the board.
+Always emphasise this when modelling decoding and blending on the board.
 Continue the Lift and Rub game to embed that left-right familiarity for the children, until they are all confident with it.